Vacaville Neighborhood Boys & Girls Club

 About

 Vacaville Neighborhood Boys & Girls Club offers the SMART MOVES program, technology exposure, and music lessons with an island theme.
-The program operates across multiple sites and includes a 360-degree tour of the Trower site.
+The program also includes bike safety lessons from police and an Easter celebration with a whimsical tea.

 • Ages: 6–18 years old